Tag Archive for: Paul Aspelin REALTOR®

 7. Negotiation Skills

 Real estate transactions often involve negotiations, and having a skilled negotiator on your side can make a significant impact.
+I work hard to position you to have the upper hand in negotiations before an offer is written or accepted.
 Top Grand Junction real estate agents possess strong negotiation skills, advocating for your interests and securing the best possible deal.
 Whether you’re buying or selling, an agent who can navigate negotiations effectively is an invaluable asset.
 Who has better negotiating skills?
-An agent with hundreds of successful transactions over two plus decades or a part-time agent doing a handful of deals each year.
+An agent with hundreds of successful transactions over two plus decades or a part-time agent doing a handful of deals each year?

 TIP #3 (Insider Tip) Make sure the agent you work with takes the time to go over all the paperwork you sign.
 You deserve MORE!
 Learn how agent convenience is killing customer service.